Does Medicaid Pay For Chiropractors?

 Retroactive eligibility refers to a period of three consecutive months preceding the month in which patients fill the Medicaid request.
 This is when you are eligible for Medicaid coverage, as determined by your local Medicaid office.

-Please note, however, that Medicaid will not pay for services rendered if it exceeds the time frame stated in the prior authorisation document.
+Please note, however, that Medicaid will not pay for services rendered if it exceeds the time frame stated in the prior authorization document.

 Does Medicaid Pay For Chiropractors?
 Yes, But…